Applying to Med School

-If you choose to use Interfolio, please open your account with Interfolio.com before you contact your letter writeres.
-It is necessary to create spaces in your account for the letters that you are expecting and you will also be able tos end (by email or hard copy) the letter request form to your writers.
-If you already have an interfolio account, please renew your account.
+If you choose to use Interfolio, please open your account with Interfolio.com before you contact your letter writers.
+It is necessary to create spaces in your account for the letters that you are expecting and you will also be able to send (by email or hard copy) the letter request form to your writers.
+If you already have an Interfolio account, please renew your account.

-Please make sure that the letters are submitted confidentially as receiving instituttions will expect confidential letters.
+Please make sure that the letters are submitted confidentially as receiving institutions will expect confidential letters.
 This means that you do not have access to the letters.

-- You must select "Occidental College- Health Professional Advising" as your affiliation.
+- When you open your account, select "Occidental College- Health Professional Advising" as your affiliation and enter oxyhpa.

 - Choose "confidential letter of recommendation" option.

-- You will be asked to identify the type of document that you are requesting and create a name for this document. (i.e. Letter of Recommendation from Prof. XXXXX, Oxy / Letter of recommendation from XXXXX M.D., etc).
+- You will be asked to identify the type of document that you are requesting and create a name for this document (i.e. Letter of Recommendation from Prof. XXXXX).

 - Follow the steps to request a letter of recommendation from your letter writer.